anacidre/AngularWorkshop/Step 4: Data Binding.md

 <app-total-order></app-total-order>
 ```

-Now we need to add our one-way binding `[totalOrder]="total"` to our <app-total-order> component like this:
+Now we need to add our one-way binding `[totalOrder]="total"` to our `<app-total-order>` component like this:

 ```
 <app-total-order [totalOrder]="total"></app-total-order>
 ```
-This is called one way data binding.
-One way data binding from data source to the view target means that values from the view are not passed back to the component, while any changes made to the expression in the component are reflected in the view - it is one way data binding from data source to the view.
+One way data binding from a data source to the view target means that values from the view are not passed back to the component, while any changes made to the expression in the component are reflected in the view - it is one way data binding from data source to the view.

-Later on we will see two way data binding.

 We then make the button more visible by adding the following to coffee-menu.component.scss:
 ```